WestOfBree/Bilbos-Library/README.md

 ## Bilbo's Library
 A React book store project built for class.

 This website was a class project showcasing a simple ecommerce site.
 The prompt we were given was to build a book store app.
 Assets were provided (logo + illustrations), along with book data to display across the site.
+I however went a step further from the original class assets by curating my own in-app book data to match the theme and style of Bilbo's Library.

 ## Tech Used